Plus, comparison can be dangerous to your recovery. For more reasons than one. Let me explain…

 It will try to tell me that I’m failing at recovery because I don’t look like everyone else in recovery.
 But that’s the thing, I’m not “everyone else”.

 I’m me.
-And my recovery is my body and no one else’s.
+And my recovery and my body are mine.
+And no one else’s.
 I’m never going to look like anyone but me.

 Similarly, my recovery is my own.
 Just because other people relapse, I don’t have to.
 And just because some people have been diagnosed doesn’t mean I need to be diagnosed in order to be worthy of recovery.